 One of the first changes to make is to look at what you are drinking throughout the day.
-When you are properly hydrated, your blood is well-diluted and your blood sugar levels decrease.
-Reducing, and ideally eliminating sugar-sweetened beverages can make an instant improvement in your blood sugar.
-This includes avoiding sodas, fruit juices, and sports drinks and taking a close look at what you put in your coffee.
+This includes avoiding sodas and fruit juices and taking a close look at what you put in your coffee, which can all be hidden sources of sugar and extra calories.
+These extra calories can contribute to obesity, a major risk factor for diabetes.
 Try to replace your sweetened beverages with healthier options.
-While water is always the number-one choice, you can also switch to flavored seltzer water; unsweetened almond milk; low-sodium, broth-based vegetable soups; herbal teas; and hydrating vegetables that contain more than 90 percent water such as cucumbers, radishes, green bell peppers, eggplants, and tomatoes.
+While water is always the number-one choice, you can also switch to flavored seltzer water; unsweetened almond milk; and herbal teas.

 2. Make a Move

 There’s no need to run a marathon or hit the gym every day of the week.
 Slight improvements in your daily movement can start to improve blood sugar right away.
 Start with small, realistic changes, like taking 10- to 15- minute walks after one or two meals each day.
-This will help prevent a spike in your postprandial (postmeal) blood sugar.
-Physical activity helps open up red blood cells to convert sugar into energy, instead of allowing it to accumulate in the bloodstream.
+Physical activity will help you actually burn the calories you are eating, reducing obesity (which is a major risk factor for diabetes).

 4. Ask Questions

 The key to making health improvements is to know where you are beginning.
 Ask your healthcare team questions to gain a clear understanding of your type 2 diabetes situation.
 Learn the answers to questions such as:

 - What is my goal blood sugar range?

 - Why was I prescribed this medication?

 - What do I need to know about how food affects my blood sugar?